 ServerAdd inside:

-In the Vesta Panel backend, click User Plans, modify or add a plan content yourself, and remember the plan name.
+In the Vesta Panel backend, click User Plans, then modify or add a plan content yourself, and remember the plan name.

 System Settings -